 Innovation paves the road to success in the new global economy.
-The Synergy Awards for Innovation were launched in 1995 by NSERC to recognize partnerships in natural sciences and engineering research and development between universities and Canadian industry.
-Since their inception, the Awards have honoured the most outstanding achievements of university-industry collaboration in the natural sciences and engineering.
+The Synergy Awards for Innovation were launched in 1995 by NSERC to recognize partnerships in natural sciences and engineering research and development (R&D) between universities and Canadian industry.
+Since their inception, the Awards have honoured the most outstanding achievements of these collaborations in the natural sciences and engineering.
 By working together, award-winning companies and universities have proven that effective partnerships are the foundation of achievement.
 Their success has enriched the academic and research programs within Canadian universities while providing tangible benefits to Canadians.

 The Synergy Awards for Innovation showcase innovation and the benefits of pooling resources to make the most of Canadian ingenuity.
-The awards are judged on:
+The Awards are judged on:

-Synergy Awards are offered in four categories:
+Synergy Awards are offered in five categories: